awsdocs/amazon-sagemaker-developer-guide/doc_source/API_DescribeEndpoint.md

 Type: Timestamp

  ** [ProductionVariants](#API_DescribeEndpoint_ResponseSyntax) **   <a name="SageMaker-DescribeEndpoint-response-ProductionVariants"></a>
- An array of ProductionVariant objects, one for each model hosted behind this endpoint\.
+ An array of [ProductionVariantSummary](API_ProductionVariantSummary.md) objects, one for each model hosted behind this endpoint\.
 Type: Array of [ProductionVariantSummary](API_ProductionVariantSummary.md) objects
 Array Members: Minimum number of 1 item\.